-Does an American citizen who is legally registered to vote have the right to cast that vote for the candidate of his or her choice?
+Does an American citizen, who is legally registered to vote, have the right to cast that vote for the candidate of his or her choice?

 Simple enough, right?

-Apparently not, as it depends on who you ask.
+Apparently not, depending on who you ask.

 More than a week after Donald Trump became this nation’s 45th President-elect, their collective petulance remains on full display for all to see.

 As a conservative who is black, it has been interesting to observe liberals direct their anti-Trump vitriol exclusively at the 81 percent of white evangelical Christians who voted for him.

 But in the midst of their targeted rage, they completely disregard the fact that 13 percent of black males also voted for Trump.

 Are these voters not equally deserving of their derision and contempt?

 As confounding as it may seem to liberals, their willingness to ignore the fact that Donald Trump garnered double-digit support from black voters is a serious commentary on the extent to which they are helping to perpetuate the decades-old stereotype that the so-called “black vote” is monolithic.